 Many people warn others to stay away from credit cards.
 Stories of people falling deep into credit card debt are common.
 However, a lot of this depends on how credit cards are used.
 Looking at the costs and benefits of both credit cards and debit cards can help you decide which route to choose.
-If you are struggling with bankruptcy, reach out to a Kingsport bankruptcy lawyer for help.
+If you are struggling with bankruptcy, reach out to a Chattanooga bankruptcy lawyer for help.

 CREDIT CARDS VERSUS DEBIT CARDS

 There are important differences between debit cards and credit cards to be aware of.
 Credit cards come with more spending but higher interest rates.
 Debit cards limit spending to the money you already have but have no interest rates.

 Other than fewer spending limits, the benefits of credit cards also include having access to things faster.
 You can obtain low-cost loans faster.
 If you need to buy something now but have to wait for your next paycheck, a credit card gives you a way out of this.
 Instead of waiting, a credit card can let you make that purchase right away.

 Certain credit cards come with member perks that may include discounts and cashback.
 Using credit cards regularly can also build credit fast.
 The cons of credit cards include:

 - Interest rates that increase what you have to pay back